tobealive/docs/docs/concepts/testing.md

 ## Special begin/end functions

-V provides a path to execute code before and after all test functions.
+V provides a path to execute code before and after all test functions in a test file.

 * `testsuite_begin` which will be run *before* all other test functions.
 * `testsuite_end` which will be run *after* all other test functions.